bazel-contrib/rules_foreign_cc/examples/README.md

 Examples of building source from outside of `rules_foreign_cc` should be put in the `third_party` directory which is an isolated workspace that gets added to `rules_foreign_cc_examples` as an additional `rules_foreign_cc_examples_third_party` repository.
 In general, these are expected to be expensive to build so adding new things here should be done selectively.
-In the top level package of this workspace, there exsits test suites separated by operating system that all tests need to be registered to.
+In the top-level package of this workspace, there are test suites separated by the operating system that all tests need to be registered with.
 The expected structure of any example in this workspace are as follows:

 ```text